mnprtkaur/Induction/README.md

 Students would be encouraged to introspect, examine their own beliefs and behaviours and indentify where they are lacking in these values.
 AT the end of these two lectures our day 3 in GNDEC ends.

+#DAY4
+Our day in college started and we all students gather in our respective classes as per the schedule.
+My first lecture is of chemistry which starts with an inroduction of experienced teacher MANDEEP MAM, started her lecture by telling us about elements, molecules and compound ,difference between physical , organic and inorganic chemistry, uses of chemistry in everyday life and atells us about our syllabus of first chapters which includes 4 chapters only .
+Then as our first lecture ends second lecture started which is of programming language that is C++ . we studied from our seniors about C++ language and note it down because itis a new concept for us all .